-We have taken our decision on this very seriously, recognising our legal duty to act in the best interests of our members.
-Our top priority has been to ensure that the pensions of our past, present and future members are secure and well managed.
-We agreed our participation and creation of Brunel following significant due diligence and appropriate financial and legal assurance.
-Importantly, the assets remain our, EAPF, assets and we retain responsibility for setting our detailed EAPF Strategic Asset Allocation.
+In all the complex decisions we take as a Pensions Committee, we recognise our legal duty to act in the best interests of our members.
+Our top priority is to ensure that the pensions of our past, present and future members are secure and well managed.

-Brunel implementation and transition will continue to be a big focus for the Committee during 2018/19.
+Brunel transition, oversight and partnership working will continue to be a big focus for the Committee during 2019/20.
 Whilst not without its challenges, we see the creation of Brunel as an opportunity to innovate, demonstrate and promote responsible investment leadership, not just across the LGPS but on a wider scale.
-We look forward to working collaboratively to achieve this.
+We will continue to work closely with our partners in Brunel and the wider investment community to support the development of responsible investment.

-Finally, I would like to thank Clive Elphick for his commitment, passion and dedication to the role of Pensions Committee Chair.
-I look forward to building on his success as we begin a new chapter working together closely with Brunel and our other partner Funds.
-I would also like to thank my colleagues on the Pensions Committee for their hard work and diligence over the year, and the staff in our pension team, our employers and external contractors for their excellent support.
+Finally, I would like to take this opportunity to thank both my predecessor, Joanne Segars, for chairing the Pensions Committee so successfully and the Committee itself for its hard work and diligence.
+On behalf of the Committee, I also thank everyone involved, including our pension fund management team, employers and external contractors for helping the Committee manage the Active Pension Fund.
 We will continue to keep you updated on our work through www.eapf.org.uk.